Thoiba-Singh/Data-Analytics-Portfolio/README.md

 - Data Visualization
 - Business Analysis
 ## About Me
-I am an aspiring Data Analyst passionate about turning raw data into meeaningful business insights.
+I am an aspiring Data Analyst passionate about turning raw data into meaningful business insights.
 This portfolio showcases my learning  journey and practical projects.